Dogs in Cabins Program

 - Dogs that are considered vicious, aggressive or that display hostile behavior will not be permitted in the park.

 - Dogs must be under physical control at all times.
 Please inquire at the park office about specific leash length requirements.
 Dogs may not be tied to trees, porches, or anchored to the ground.
+Temporary fencing and all types of electronic shock collar or monitoring systems do not meet the physical control definition and are therefore prohibited as the primary control method.

 - For the dog’s health and safety of park staff, dogs may not be left unattended in cottages/cabins.